Left Hand Turn Accidents

 - The rider driving towards an intersection

 Let’s face it; motorcycles have a low, narrow nomenclature.
 Many motorists simply don’t see the bike until it is too late.
-Situational awareness on the open road is a key factor in avoidance of vehicle accidents.
+Situational awareness on the open road is a critical factor in the avoidance of vehicle accidents.
 Many drivers traversing down the highway are inattentive.
 This egregious behavior makes the offending motorists liable for the rider’s torment and costs of convalescence.

 The bottom line is that even an acrobat driving head-on into the side of the car is going to get hurt.
 But there are some things riders can do.

-At the outset, a car operator needs to not be a jerk and pay attention.
+At the outset, a car operator needs not to be a jerk and pay attention.
 This elementary action will save lives and on trips to the courthouse.
 Below is a checklist for all road users.
 Also, it should help riders and other motorists understand the rules of the road.
 That way maybe they can exercise some basic civility too.

 - Always utilize your turn signal when approaching the turn.
-Slow the vehicle down and give yourself time to scan the road at least 70 or so feet in front of yourself.
+Slow the vehicle down.
+And give yourself time to scan the road at least 70 or so feet in front of yourself.

 - Don’t jump lanes.
-Assure that you are actually in the correct lane and don’t make unsafe, last minute lane changes when approaching the turn.
+Assure that you are actually in the correct lane and don’t make unsafe, last-minute lane changes when approaching the turn.